 How to Make a Map Rock Keychain

-- The maps that are to be printed onto the rocks need to be a mirror image and printed onto normal copy paper with laser ink.
-You can simply scan in any map you want to use or print one from the internet.
-I don’t have a laser printer, I simply got my local copy shop to print my maps for me on to a sheet of A4 paper for a very small cost.
+I don’t have a laser printer.
+I got my local copy shop, to print my maps for me on to a sheet of A4 paper for a very small cost.

-- Cut out 2 pieces of map one for each side of the stone.
-If using table weights remove the metal clip from the pebble and then cover liberally with Mod Podge and stick the maps to it.
+3. Next, cut out 2 pieces of map one for each side of the stone.
+If using table weights remove the metal clip from the pebble and then cover liberally with Mod Podge and stick the maps to it, face down.

-- Leave to dry.
-Once dry wet the pebble either under a running tap or in a tub of water and rub away the white paper.
-As you rub away the paper you will see that the map has printed onto the stone.
+Once dry, wet the pebble either under a running tap or in a tub of water and rub away the white paper.
+As you rub away the paper, you will see that the map has printed onto the stone.
 Carry on rubbing until all the paper residue has been removed.

 I just love anything with a map on it so I made a few of these keychains.
-One with a road map of Bedford where I currently live and one with a map of Cardiff for my son who is currently studying there.
+One with a road map of Bedford where I currently live.
+The other one with a map of Cardiff for my son who is currently studying there.

-You can even make a cute personalised wall key holder of your street for your map rock keychains like the one below.
+A made a cute personalized wall key holder of my street for my map rock keychains.

 These map rock keychains would make a lovely housewarming gift or even for Father’s day.
 You could try printing other images on the rocks.
 Such as photos or even the logo of your favourite sports teams.

 Since making this map rock keychain, I’ve had another clear out of my kitchen drawers.
 Where I found some old eyeglasses.
 This time I turned them into a world map necklace.